axa-ch-webhub-cloud/pattern-library/src/components/20-molecules/input-phone/README.md

 ### countryflags

-The Boolean `countryflags`, when true, causes country-flag emojis (in the form of Unicode) to be displayed alongside the country code, where possible.
+The Boolean `countryflags`, when true, causes country-flag icons to be displayed alongside the country code, where possible.
+Note that in mobile viewports, the underlying native &lt;select&gt; cannot display such icons, since it allows only text.

 ### error